Skip to content

 Resolution

-To get credentials from AssumeRoleWithSAML, AssumeRole, and AssumeRoleWithWebIdentity, complete the following steps to call the API and save the output to a text file.
+To get credentials from AssumeRoleWithSAML, AssumeRole, and AssumeRoleWithWebIdentity, call the API and save the output to a text file.
 Then, use the output to call an API command with the AWS CLI.

-Note: You must have a valid SAML 2.0 response from your identify provider and an IAM role that trusts the IdP.
+Requirement: You must have a valid SAML 2.0 response from your identify provider (IdP) and an AWS Identity and Access Management (IAM) role that trusts the IdP.

-2. Scroll to the logs, and then open the SAML log file.
+2. Locate the logs, and then open the SAML log file.

 3. Copy the entire SAML response.

-4. Paste the SAML response into a file in the local directory that's named samlresponse.log.
-Then, run assume-role-with-saml to call the STS token:
+4. Paste the SAML response into file named samlresponse.log that's in the local directory.

 awk -F: '